uraimo/SwiftyGPIO/README.md

 ## Projects that use SwiftyGPIO

 * [Nokia5110(PCD8544) LCD Library](http://github.com/uraimo/5110lcd_pcd8544.swift) - Show text and graphics on a Nokia 3110/5110 LCD display.
+* [HD44780U Character LCD Library](https://github.com/uraimo/HD44780CharacterLCD.swift) - Show text on character LCDs controlled by the HD44780 or one of its clones.
+* {Your project or library here!!}
 * {Your project or library here!!}

 ## TODO